What is pH Balanced Skin Care?

 Want to know more, read our blog, "What Are Syndets?"
 It also discusses some of the research done concerning pH balanced cleansers and the acid mantle.

 Problems With pH Balanced Skin Cleansing

 The pH value alone does not determine whether a product is gentle, harsh, or even effective.
 The chemical makeup of a product consists of all of the important components, with the pH value being only one of them.
-Whether a product is gentle or damaging cannot be determined simply by low or high pH values.
+Whether a product is gentle or damaging cannot be determined simply by pH values alone.

-Remembering that the sebum makes up an important component of the acid mantle, removing this fatty layer may make us feel clean, but these fats are an important part of our natural acid mantle and thus the natural microbiome of our skin?
+Remembering that the sebum makes up an important component of the acid mantle, removing this fatty layer may make us feel clean, but aren't these fats an important part of our natural acid mantle and thus the natural microbiome of our skin?

 Of course, the companies making bar and liquid syndets are making the most of the pH controversy.
 The idea of "pH balanced" is a phenomenal marketing hype.
 Large skincare companies are continually trying to find ways to convince the public that their products are not only better but an absolute necessity for healthy skin (that is their job).